-Richard Brandt, fellows of the West Africa + Tunisia + Europe Startup Mentoring in 2018-2019
+Richard Brandt, fellow of the West Africa + Tunisia + Europe Startup Mentoring in 2018-2019

 Please introduce yourself: What is your background?

 My name is Richard Brandt.
-I am the Founder and CEO of Codetrain, a special training program that transforms people into professional software developers and then matches them to companies for employment.
+I am the Founder and CEO of Codetrain, a special training programme that transforms people into professional software developers and then matches them to companies for employment.

 What made you start your own company?
 What’s your motivation behind it?